Once in a while, a customer will call and ask if cutting coils is a good idea.

-The only Coil Spring Ends that can be safely cut are Tangential Ends.
+The only coil springs that can be safely cut are coil springs with tangential ends.

 Because Square ends and Pigtail ends are designed to make full contact with their mounting points, they would have to be re-shaped after they were cut.
 But in order to re-shape them the steel would have to be heated and heat is a spring’s worst enemy.

 So, Coil springs with Square or Pigtail ends can not be safely cut.

 When Cutting Your Springs, Never Use Heat

 It only takes 400 degrees F to start annealing spring steel.
 When springs anneal, it’s steel begins to soften and a soft spring can not hold up your vehicle.
 You, the spring owner, can not do anything to make a soft spring hard again.
 A heated spring is a ruined spring.

 You’re going to need safety googles and a hacksaw or a cutoff wheel to cut your coil.

 OK, your springs have tangential ends, you found a hacksaw and some safety goggles.
 Now the fun part.

 How much do you want to cut off?

 Cut Half First, Then Drive It In Hard